ant9000/acme-ant9000-website/Installing.md

 node -v
 ```

-(with these instructions you will not to install the *dbg* packages, which are big and mostly needed to debug NodeJS itself).
+(with these instructions you will not install the *dbg* packages, which are big and mostly needed to debug NodeJS itself).

 <a name="deb-build">Compiling your own .deb packages</a>
 --------------------------------------------------------